 All private APIs (used from inside the application) are blocked for cross-domain requests.
 Also, there are filters checking for access right for specific objects.

 SQL Injection – We use prepared statements for database access to avoid SQL Injection attacks.

 We do not store sensitive card details on any DepositFix network.
 Stripe Keys, as well as HubSpot access and refresh tokens are stored in our database in encrypted (AES 256-bit) form.

 We periodically check and apply patches for third-party software/services.
 As and when vulnerabilities are discovered we apply the fixes.
 We do periodic vulnerability scanning using the services of an authorized QA.
 Company application is being scanned for vulnerability before each release using snyk.io

 Is there a monitoring?

-We monitor Stripe and HubSpot APIs on backend, if either of those is down, we show an error message to user before injecting the form.
+We monitor Stripe and HubSpot APIs on backend, if either of those is down, we show an error message to user before embedding a form.
 For monitoring of our services we use UptimeRobot